What Do The New York Yankees Do Now That They Lost Juan Soto?

 Centering the deal with young bats that have made their debut, like Oswald Peraza, Everson Pereira, or Ben Rice, could be a starting point.
 It would likely take more than that, even if the Yankees ate every cent of the contract.

 An offer of Oswald Peraza, Everson Pereira, and Chase Hampton would be enough to get in the door with Minnesota.
-All three prospects can help the Twins in 2025 and are 24 years old or younger.
-I hope the Yankees at least try and give Minnesota a ring, just to test the waters.
+All three prospects are 24 years old or younger and can help the Twins in 2025.
+I hope the Yankees try to give Minnesota a ring to test the waters.

-The thinking here is cut from a similar cloth to the Buxton trade.
-The Texas Rangers have also been rumored to be cutting payroll among TV rights battles, and after a rough season, would they listen on the 31-year-old right fielder?
+The thinking here is similar to the Buxton trade.
+The Texas Rangers have also been rumored to be cutting payroll amid TV rights battles.
+After a rough season, would they listen to the 31-year-old right fielder?

 Last season, his wRC+ dropped to 92, and his defense declined rapidly.
 He won the gold glove in 2023, but in 2024, he was a terrible defender in right field.
 The defense regressed mightily, as did his offense numbers.
 He couldn’t hit a fastball all year, recording a -15 RV against fastballs while hitting .184 with a .310 SLG against that pitch.

 Is he just bad now?
 I have a hard time believing that.
-He’s going to be 32 years old in 2025, and maybe a fresh start on a new team could get him back to being the player he was just last year.
+He will be 32 years old in 2025, and maybe a fresh start on a new team could get him back to being the player he was just last year.

-My hope is that when he’s hitting, the defense follows.
-It makes no sense to me that he would taper off that badly in one year on defense.
+I hope that when he’s hitting, the defense follows.
+It makes no sense that he would taper off that badly in one year on defense.

 What would a package look like for Garcia?
 The Yankees would get him for two years, and he’s not very expensive.
-If they traded for him last year, the package would have been huge.
+The package would have been enormous if they traded for him last year.
 At this point, they can buy low if the Rangers are willing to listen.

-If they were to trade for Adolis Garcia, then signing Teoscar to play left field would be the best option.
-Teoscar in left, Judge in center, and Adolis Garcia in right field.
-That outfield will undoubtedly swing and miss a lot, but the power potential has me salivating.
+If they were to trade for Adolis Garcia, signing Teoscar to play left field would be the best option.
+Teoscar is on the left, Judge is in the center, and Adolis Garcia is in the right field.
+That outfield will undoubtedly swing and miss a lot, but the power potential has me drooling.

 There is maybe a 1% chance of this happening, but this is my article and my fantasy world so just let me roll with it for a second.